Azure/Azure-Sentinel/Playbooks/AzureFirewall/AzureFirewall-BlockIP-addToIPGroup/readme.md

-# Firewall incdent to add IP Address to IP Groups
+# Block IP by adding IP Address to IP Groups

  ## Summary